Using CLI

 How to read the documentation?

 To reduce verbosity of the documentation, the following sections are using a globally installed typeorm CLI.
-Depending on how you installed the CLI, you may replace typeorm
+Depending on how you installed the CLI, you may replace typeorm at the start of the command, by either npx typeorm or npm run typeorm.

 Initialize a new TypeORM project